elementor/elementor-developers-docs/src/widgets/regular-control.md

 ### Color Control

-One of the more more popular controls is the `Control_Color`, it allows to choose a color:
+One of the more more popular controls is `Control_Color`, which lets users choose a color:

 ```php {12-19}
 class Elementor_Test_Widget extends \Elementor\Widget_Base {